Executive Function Disorder in Children

 How is EFD diagnosed?

-Your child may be given tests to check his memory, control, and ability to complete tasks.
-For example, he may be shown a card with the word green printed in red ink.
-He will be asked to name the color instead of reading the word.
-This will show his ability to ignore an impulse to say the word instead of the color.
-He may also be asked to complete a long series of steps.
-This will test his ability to stay interested long enough to finish and control his emotions if he becomes frustrated.
-He may be asked to repeat a series of numbers or words to test his working memory.
+Your child may be given tests to check his or her memory, control, and ability to complete tasks.
+For example, he or she may be shown a card with the word green printed in red ink.
+He or she will be asked to name the color instead of reading the word.
+This will show his or her ability to ignore an impulse to say the word instead of the color.
+He or she may also be asked to complete a long series of steps.
+This will test his or her ability to stay interested long enough to finish and control his or her emotions if he or she becomes frustrated.
+He or she may be asked to repeat a series of numbers or words to test his or her working memory.

 How is EFD managed?

 - Experts may work with your child.
-Learning experts can teach him how to plan tasks.
-They may teach him how to make a list of steps to complete, and then to mark each as complete.
-They can also help him learn to figure out how much time a task will take.
-This will help him plan enough time to finish the task.
-The experts can also teach him ways to stay organized and to remember to bring items to or from school.
-Other experts can help him learn to control his emotions when he is frustrated.
+Learning experts can teach him or her how to plan tasks.
+They may teach him or her how to make a list of steps to complete, and then to mark each as complete.
+They can also help him or her learn to figure out how much time a task will take.
+This will help him or her plan enough time to finish the task.
+The experts can also teach him or her ways to stay organized and to remember to bring items to or from school.
+Other experts can help your child learn to control his or her emotions when he or she is frustrated.

 - An individualized education program (IEP) may be used through high school graduation.
-The IEP identifies your child's learning needs and helps his teachers understand how to help him learn.
-The IEP may help your child build skills he will need after high school.
-He may be able to use other accommodations in college to help him continue to succeed.
-For example, he may be able to take tests without being timed, or in a room with no distractions.
-This may help him focus on completing the test.
+The IEP identifies your child's learning needs and helps his or her teachers understand how to help him or her learn.
+The IEP may help your child build skills he or she will need after high school.
+Your child may be able to use other accommodations in college to help him or her continue to succeed.
+For example, he or she may be able to take tests without being timed, or in a room with no distractions.
+This may help him or her focus on completing the test.

 What can I do to help support my child?

 - Always encourage your child.
-Your child may need to be reminded several times to do something you want him to do.
-He may need to be reminded to start his homework and to put the completed work in his school bag.
-He may also need help figuring out how much time a task is going to take to complete.
+Your child may need to be reminded several times to do something you want him or her to do.
+Your child may need to be reminded to start his or her homework and to put the completed work in his or her school bag.
+He or she may also need help figuring out how much time a task is going to take to complete.
 Be patient and repeat information as needed.
-Do not expect your child to remember what you told him.
-He may have trouble remembering all the steps if he has working memory problems.
+Do not expect your child to remember what you told him or her.
+Your child may have trouble remembering all the steps if he or she has working memory problems.

 - Help your child reduce distractions.
 Create a quiet area for your child to work on homework or read.
 The area should not have a TV, radio, or electronic game device.
-If your child needs to use a computer for his homework, help him stay focused on his work.
-Do not allow him to use the Internet unless it is part of an assignment or he needs information to complete the work.
+If your child needs to use a computer for his or her homework, help your child stay focused on his or her work.
+Do not allow him or her to use the Internet unless it is part of an assignment or he or she needs information to complete the work.